Inside-out cross-covariance for spatial multivariate data: Applications and software

-All the code to generate figures and simulations is available at \url{github.com/mkln/spiox} along with the R package for running the response model and the three algorithms we outlined for the latent model (block, $q$ sequential, $n$ sequential).
+The supplementary material includes code to generate figures and run analyses.
+The R package (\repourl) is general purpose and fits the response model as well as the latent model via the three algorithms we outlined (block, $q$ sequential, $n$ sequential).
 The R package is implemented in C++ using the Armadillo library \citep{armadillo} via RcppArmadillo \citep{rcpparmadillo}.
 Parallel operations are performed via OpenMP \citep{dagum1998openmp}.
 For fast linear algebra, we recommend to link R with efficient BLAS/LAPACK libraries \citep{lapack99} such as OpenBLAS \citep{openblas}.
 All our analyses are run on a workstation equipped with a 16-core AMD Ryzen 9 7950X3D CPU, 192GB memory, using Intel Math Kernel Library version 2024.2 \citep{intel2019mkl} for fast linear algebra and SuperLU \citep{superlu} as a sparse solver.